 Most types of sales pitches allow for some time to research the prospective buyer in advance, and it’s critical to do so.
 Even just 15 minutes of research on Google News and LinkedIn will go a long way toward inspiring confidence.

-4. Start your email pitches with a strong subject line
+Start with a strong opener

-5. Get creative
+Get creative throughout